-Rule 2.
+http:www.bookstore.ksre.ksu.edu/pubs/MF3242.pdf Rule 2.
 Alcohol is not allowed as an ingredient in food preservation entries.
-Entries with alcohol in the recipe will be disgualified and not judged.
+Entries with alcohol in the recipe will be disqualified and not judged.

 Rule 3.
 Each member may enter up to two entries per class.